microsoft/AIforEarthDataSets/data/hls.md

 * `version` is always `v1.4`
 * `subdataset` is a two-character, 1-indexed string indicating a subdataset (see below)

-A mapping from lat/lon to tile IDs can be found [here](https://hls.gsfc.nasa.gov/wp-content/uploads/2016/10/S2_TilingSystem2-1.txt); the notebook provided under &ldquo;<a href="?tab=data-access">data access</a>&rdquo; demonstrates the use of this table to look up a tile ID by lat/lon.
+A mapping from lat/lon to tile IDs can be found [here](https://hls.gsfc.nasa.gov/wp-content/uploads/2016/10/S2_TilingSystem2-1.txt); the accompanying [sample notebook](hls.ipynb) demonstrates the use of this table to look up a tile ID by lat/lon.
 Tile IDs can also be found using the [Ag-Analytics® API]([API](https://ag-analytics.portal.azure-api.net/docs/services/harmonized-landsat-sentinel-service/operations/hls-service)).

 Data are provided for the United States, northern Mexico, southern Canada, France, Ireland, Germany, Ukraine, South Africa, and southeastern Australia; see the [HLS coverage map](https://hls.gsfc.nasa.gov/wp-content/uploads/2018/10/hls1.4_coverage.jpg) for coverage areas.